bircher/php-merge/README.md

 for installation and usage instructions.

-## Difference to ~1.0
+## Difference to ~2.0

-In the ~2.0 version we dropped support for php 5 and use php 7 constructs instead.
-This means that the `PhpMergeInterface` type-hints the arguments and return type as strings.
-In addition to that all classes are now final and it is clearer what the API is.
-We can consider making the classes inheritable if needed without breaking the api but not the other way around.

-If you have just been using the ~1.0 version as described in this document the version ~2.0 will continue to work.
+In the ~3.0 version we updated sebastian/diff from "^1.3" to "~2.0|~3.0".
+This update means that the lines contain the end-of-line character.
+Consequently, we can treat conflicts at the end of the text the same way git does and we can return the complete line in the merge conflicts.

+If there are no conflicts the behaviour is not changed from ~1.0 and ~2.0.
+Merge conflicts now contain the lines including the \n character.

+The 2.1.0 release also has the updated version of sebastian/diff but retains the 2.0.0 merge and merge conflict behaviour.